A Century of Understanding Consciousness

 The Philanthropist: Frederick Henry Prince (1859-1953)

-Frederick Henry Prince built his fortune through innovation - founding a successful brokerage firm, investing early in railroads, and developing the world's first planned urban industrial park.
+Frederick built his fortune through innovation—founding a successful brokerage firm, investing early in railroads, and developing the world's first planned urban industrial park.
 But his true passion was giving back.

-Frederick and his wife Abbie became devoted Newport residents, living at The Marble House until his passing in 1953.
-His interest in spirituality and health reflected the family's deep commitment to understanding consciousness and well-being.
+Frederick and his wife Abbie became devoted Newport residents, living at The Marble House until his death in 1953.
+His interest in spirituality and health reflected the family's deep commitment to consciousness and well-being.

 “I walked toward Gruben in the early morning, then did letters, and errands in the village.” —Jiddu Krishnamurti, Indian philosopher, speaker, writer, and spiritual figure.